(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: On the asymptotic variation and Mather invariant

 The next lemma should be compared to \cite{CTV}, and is suitable for applications in wide contexts.
-As the reader will notice, the proof is an adaptation of that of Proposition \ref{prop-two} to this broader context.
+As the reader will notice, the proof is an adaptation of that of Proposition \ref{prop-two} to this broader context (cf. end of this section).